Sohailsaifi/React-ToDoList/README.md

 ## React Todo list
-This is the todo list project designed using react.You can add, delete or mark the tasks as completed.
+This is the todo list project designed using reactwith attractive designing.You can add, delete or mark the tasks as completed.

 In the project directory, you can run: